peixeman/Wikipedia-Race/README.md

 # Wikipedia-Race
-A Python server and client for playing a multiplayer Wikipedia race.
+A Python server and client for playing multiplayer Wikipedia races.